andermoran/AngularAdvice/README.md

 	2. ShadowDom
 		- Uses Shadow DOM to encapsulate styles
 	3. None
 		- "Don't provide any template or style encapsulation."
-This means if a component contains another component, then the child component will inherit the parent component's style sheet; however, if the child component has already defined a style for a particular tag, it will **not** be overwritten by the parent component's style
+This means if a component contains another component, then each component's style sheets will bleed into the other component; however, if either component has already defined a style for a particular tag, it will **not** be overwritten by the parent component's style
 	4. Native (deprecated)
 		- Use ShadowDom instead